Practical 7 Building a Pipelined Processor

 • restart the simulation, and run the tests.
 After the R-type tests complete, the I-type tests should run.

-6. On worksheet, explain why the provided set of instructions is sufficient to test I-types, or how you changed it to be better.
+2. (Q) On the worksheet, answer the questions about how you decided to test I types and what you checked. explain why the provided set of instructions is sufficient to test I-types, or how you changed it to be better.

 Work ahead (go start Practical 8)